Professional Development for School Librarians

 - Set up cart, projection device, computer, screen, microphone, chair, and small table.
 Ensure access to Internet.

 Mona Kerby School Visits: Virtual Presentations

-- Contact Mona using the form on this website.
+- Get in touch by using the form on this website.

 - Consider keeping the group small.
 The goal is student participation.